Commercial Truck Accident Lawyers

 Our reliance on commercial trucking, however, doesn’t come without a cost.
 These trucks, which weigh 10,000 to 80,000 pounds, were involved in 3,341 fatal crashes and 60,000 injury crashes nationwide in 2011.

 California has the third-most tractor trailer registrations in the country and the second-most fatal large truck crashes (281 deaths in 2011).
 Additionally, in 2010, California had 5,065 injury truck accidents.

 The sheer size of California and volume of vehicles on its roads account, in part, for the high number of large truck accident deaths and injuries in the state.
 California also has some of the nation’s busiest seaports where many trucks begin and end their journey.

 Hear What Our Clients Say

 That doesn’t mean, however, that large truck accidents are simply the cost of doing business.
 Sometimes, business decisions are made by truck companies that place profits over public safety.
 In other cases, drivers themselves may act recklessly behind the wheel.
 When that wheel is guiding a multi-ton vehicle, the consequences are often catastrophic.

 To receive a free no-obligation consultation from Avrek Law Firm, contact us today.
-Our Irvine and Riverside vehicle accident attorneys represents clients throughout California, Orange County, LA and Riverside County.
 We will provide you with a free, no-obligation initial consultation and answer any questions you might have.

 Truck Accidents in California